MLGPenguin/Multi-Platform-Plugin-Template/README.md

 # Multi-Module Plugin Template

-This is a template repository for creating Minecraft plugins using Kotlin for the Paper server software.
+This is a template repository for creating Minecraft plugins using Kotlin for Paper, Bungee and Velocity.
 It provides a multi-module structure using Gradle, perfect for developers looking to add modularity to their servers/plugins.

 > [!NOTE]